hypo69/hypo/docs/gemini/out/en/explainer/src/goog/spreadsheet/bberyakov/gworksheets.md

 **Variables:**

-- `MODE = 'dev'`: A global variable likely used for configuration, in a development or production context (e.g., for different logging or database interactions).
+- ``: A global variable likely used for configuration, in a development or production context (e.g., for different logging or database interactions).

 **Potential Errors/Improvements:**